-All IDW generated during groundwater monitoring activities will be managed in accordance with applicable SOPs, which incorporate the requirements of all applicable EPA and NMED regulations, DOE orders, and N3B requirements.
+All IDW generated during groundwater monitoring activities will be managed in accordance with applicable SOPs, which incorporate the requirements of all applicable EPA and NMED regulations, U.S. Department of Energy (DOE) orders, and N3B requirements.

 The Laboratory's "2021 Los Alamos National Laboratory Hazardous Waste Minimization Report" (DOE 2021, 701784) will be implemented during groundwater monitoring to minimize waste generation.
 This document is updated annually as a requirement of section 2.9 of the Hazardous Waste Facility Permit.